lewischenstudio/techstacks/backend/39 Back-End Developer Interview Questions/Question Set B/README.md

 - **Isolation** -- This property ensures that the concurrent execution of transactions result in a system state that would be obtained if transactions were executed serially.
-- **Durable** -- It means that once a transaction has been committed, it will remain so, even in the event of power loss.
+- **Durability** -- It means that once a transaction has been committed, it will remain so, even in the event of power loss.

 ### What is Sticky Session Load Balancing?
 What do you mean by "Session Affinity"?